Washington State Route 515: Route description

 SR 515 begins at an intersection with SR 516 east of downtown Kent, in the business district of the East Hill neighborhood.
 The highway travels north on a four-lane section of 104th Avenue Southeast, passing Kent-Meridian High School and several suburban neighborhoods.
 SR 515 then diverts northeast onto 108th Avenue and crosses Harrison Creek, leaving Kent city limits near Panther Lake.
 The highway enters Renton and continues north through suburban neighborhoods along the east edge of the SR 167 freeway.
 It passes the Valley Medical Center at Carr Road and turns northwest onto Benson Road.
 SR 515 then descends from Talbot Hill and passes under a pedestrian overpass at Thomas Teasdale Park.

 The highway then supersedes a section of Talbot Road and crosses under I-405, which it intersects in a half diamond interchange at the south edge of downtown Renton.
 Talbot Road continues into downtown Renton, passing several big-box stores and SR 515 turns northeast onto Grady Way near the city hall.
 Grady Way turns into Main Street and travels north along an embanked section of I-405 towards the center of downtown Renton.
 SR 515 terminates at two intersections with SR 900, which is split between a pair of one-way streets: Houser Way, which also carries a street running railroad, and Bronson Way one block from the Cedar River and the Renton Public Library.

 SR 515 is used by King County Metro route 160, which provides bus connections to areas between Kent's train station and Downtown Renton.
-The Washington State Department of Transportation (WSDOT) conducts an annual survey of traffic volumes on state highways measured in terms of average annual daily traffic.
+The Washington State Department of Transportation (WSDOT) conducts an annual survey of traffic volumes on state highways measured in terms of annual average daily traffic.
 Traffic volumes on SR 515 range from a minimum of 7,900 vehicles in downtown Renton to a maximum of 31,000 vehicles in northern Kent.